iHe1u0/mediaplayer/README.md

 ## Description

-This is a project for play audio and video,it uses ffmpeg library and x264 library.
+This is a project for play audio and video,it uses (GSYVideoPlayer)[https://github.com/CarGuo/GSYVideoPlayer].

 And I'm trying to use [flutter](https://github.com/flutter/flutter) in this project.